langmead-lab/recount-unify/README.md

 While the Snakemake file does most of the heavy lifting, there are a number of separate steps which are still outside the Snakemake workflow.

-The following files/information are needed to run the unifier, but our specific to your project:
+The following files/information are needed to run the unifier, but are specific to your project:

-* a tab-delimited file of the project study(s) and sample/run ids used in the `recount-pump` run (e.g. `project1.ids.tsv` below)
+* a tab-delimited file of the project study(s) and sample/run ids used in the `recount-pump` run (e.g. `project1.tsv` below)
 * compilation ID for your project that doesn't collide with existing recount3/Snaptron2 compilations IDs (`compilation_id`)
 * number of samples/runs in the project (`#_samples` below, should be exactly the set of runs/samples which successfully ran through `recount-pump`)